Astros have yet to lose at home this October -- will they ever?

 That's nothing new for the Astros, who led the majors with a .301/.373/.525 slash line against fastballs during the regular season.
 Any pitcher who approaches their lineup solely reliant on the heater will probably be fortunate to last two times through the order.

-The Dodgers tried to claw back, but they could only produce four hits against the tag team of McCullers and Brad Peacock.
+The Dodgers tried to claw back, but they could produce only four hits against the tag team of McCullers and Brad Peacock.
 Hinch has been a model of creative bullpen management this month, and he rode Peacock for a 53-pitch, 3 2/3-inning save rather than call upon his regular closer, Ken Giles, who was shaky in Game 2 in Los Angeles.

 After Peacock retired Yasmani Grandal on a fly ball to end it, some of the Houston players were challenged to come off the emotional high from the evening.
 The momentum kept building from the moment that Texans defensive end J.J.
 Watt threw out the ceremonial first pitch while on crutches.